jisshub/Frontend-Developer-Technical-Interview/README.md

 Performance: React is known for its performance, thanks to its virtual DOM implementation, which helps minimize the number of updates needed to render a component.
 Angular also has a performant rendering engine, but it can be slower in some cases due to its more complex architecture.

 Community: Both React and Angular have large and active communities, with plenty of resources and third-party libraries available.
 React's community is generally considered larger and more diverse, with a wider range of use cases and applications.

+## Why are for loop faster than filter method ?

+- Using `for loop` is more faster and efficient than using array methods like `map`, `filter`.

+- **Reason:** `for-loops` run synchronously, and the `filter` method is creating 1 new function for each element in the array.
+To be precise, the `Filter` method is 77% slower than `for loop`.